pablo-abc/felte/packages/solid/README.md

 - `form` is a function to be used with the `use:` directive for Solid.
 - `data` is a Solid readonly store with the current values from the form.
 - `errors` is a Solid readonly store with the current errors.
+- `warnings`is a Solid readonly store with warnings set from the `warn` function.
 - `touched` is a Solid readonly store that defines if the fields have been touched.
 It's an object with the same keys as data, but with boolean values.
 - `handleSubmit` is the event handler to be passed to `on:submit`.
 - `isValid` is a Solid signal that only holds a boolean denoting if the form has any errors or not.